karthik558/Splash-Maker/README.md

 ---------------------
 How use this script ?
 ---------------------
-1) Clone this repo
+1) Download Latest Release File
-2) Extract end.zip
+2) Unzip that file
 3) Replace the splash screen with your images (use only .bmp files)
 4) Click on generate_splash.cmd
-5) Copy splash.img and META-INF to a new folder and zip it. :-)
+5) Select Splash.Img and Meta-Inf and zip it :-)
 ----------------------
 Thats it you made your own splash :-)
 ----------------------